QubesOS/qubes-doc/managing-os/windows/windows-vm.md

 The second part of Windows' installer should then be able to complete successfully.
 You may then perform the following post-install steps:

-Decrease the VM's memory to a more reasonable value (memory balancing on Wingows is unstable so keep `memory` equal to `maxmen`).
+Decrease the VM's memory to a more reasonable value (memory balancing on Windows is unstable so keep `memory` equal to `maxmen`).

 R3.2:
 ~~~